jbonachera/clickcount-infra/README.md

 ## Requirements

+You SSH public key must be imported in AWS.

 A DNS zone must be created in AWS.
 Terraform could handle that, but NS servers of the zone change every time a zone is destroyed and created.
 I run this project under a sub-domain of another zone, and changing NS servers every cycle was too painful.